Love By Numbers

 Users can explore the key results of the survey through a beautiful interactive website.
-The website is comprised of two primary pieces - a WebGL component built using Pixi.js to drive the interface, and Vue.js components that power the interactivity.
-I did not work on the WebGL layer.
+The website is comprised of two primary pieces - a WebGL component built using Pixi.js to drive the interface, and Vue.js components that power the interactivity, which I developed.

 A playful and engaging interface, held together by the use of a single line drawing, invites the user in to explore the site.
 Each of the 8 categories of the survey has a distinct visual representation, and users can navigate backwards or forwards for a free-form exploration of the results.

 Website elements were implemented, extended and re-used as Vue.js components.
-This includes the header areas, swipe menus as well as landing and about pages.
+This includes the headers, swipe menus as well as landing and about pages.